Tackling child poverty delivery plan 2022-2026 - annex 3: child poverty measurement framework – updated

 The indicators included in the child poverty measurement framework do so at a high level to understand how child poverty rates are being driven across the Scottish population.
 This is useful because it allows us to gather an overall picture of how we are making progress towards improving the key drivers of poverty and delivering upon the 2030 targets.

 We know, however, that there are certain family groups in the population that are at higher risk of child poverty.
+These are:

 - Families with a baby under one